Ohphara/recognition-unified/README.md

 - `--mode`: Sets the operation mode.
 You must select either 'video' or 'eval'.
 - `--path`: Sets the video path in 'video' mode.

+Below is an example command to illustrate how to run this program.
+This command enables the 'crop' option, sets the sampling interval to 5, and saves the cropped video file.
+The operation mode is set to 'video', and the video path is set to './example.mp4'.

 ```bash
 python main.py --crop --sample 5 --save --mode video --path ./example.mp4